-Summer is just round the corner, and most of us will be spending more and more time near or in the sea.
+Summer is in full swing which means most of us Maltesers spend whatever free time we have near or in the sea.
 We tend to think that our waters are safe, and for the most part, they are (the worst thing most of us will ever suffer is a jellyfish's sting or stepping on a sea urchin.)

 But are there more dangers lurking down below?
 Creatures may cause harm by getting stepped on or brushed against, but there are also fish that are poisonous to consume or dangerous to approach.
 Read on to stay safe!